pointOfive/Haining-Tan/README.md

    - Why does IAF methodology exist when MAF methodology is already available?
      - (Re)Implement the ideas of [this documentation page](https://www.tensorflow.org/probability/api_docs/python/tfp/bijectors/MaskedAutoregressiveFlow)
+   - What would you say is the primary methodological capability that distinguishes Normalizing Flows from GANs?

 5. I (personally) found explanatory videos on YouTube and "internet blog articles" a good *first* way to understand these methods.
    - Please identify and use as many such additional resources as needed to faciliate your efficient understanding of the methodologies here (and of course include these resources as referenced materials).